 Complaint Resolution Guidelines

-Any participant in an investigation who has a complaint regarding the conduct of the investigator or who believes the investigator has a conflict of interest should contact one of the individuals listed under Where to Get Advice and Help, who shall take appropriate actions to address the issue in a prompt and equitable manner.
+Any participant in an investigation who has a complaint regarding the conduct of the investigator or who believes the investigator has a conflict of interest should contact one of the individuals listed at: http://www.northwestern.edu/sexual-harassment/help/index.html, who shall take appropriate actions to address the issue in a prompt and equitable manner.
 No investigator shall investigate a matter in which he or she has a conflict of interest.

 Support Person/Legal Counsel

 During the investigation process, both the complainant and the respondent may ask a non-attorney support person from the University community to accompany him or her.
 The support person must be a member of the Northwestern community and cannot be a potential witness in the matter.
-Since these are internal University proceedings, the persons involved may not have legal counsel present at any interview during the investigation.
+Since these are internal University proceedings, the persons involved may not have legal counsel present at any interview during the investigation, except as otherwise provided below.
 In cases involving multiple complainants or respondents, the support person cannot be another respondent or complainant.
-The support person does not serve as an advocate on behalf of the complainant or respondent, and he or she must agree to maintain the confidentiality of the process.
+The support person does not serve as an advocate on behalf of the complainant or respondent, may not actively participate in the investigation, and he or she must agree to maintain the confidentiality of the process.

-The goal of the Northwestern University's sexual harassment policy is to provide members of the community with a positive working and learning environment that is free from sexual harassment.
-Complaints of sexual harassment will be investigated in a manner that is consistent with this goal.
+The goal of the Northwestern University's Policy on Sexual Misconduct, Stalking, and Dating and Domestic Violence is to provide members of the community with a positive working and learning environment that is free from sexual misconduct.
+Complaints of sexual misconduct will be investigated in a manner that is consistent with this goal.
 All participants in the investigation will be advised that they should keep the complaint and the investigation confidential.

 Retaliation Is Strictly Prohibited

-When a violation of the Policy on Sexual Harassment is found, the University's response is based on several factors, including the severity of the conduct and any prior policy violations, and aims to prevent problems from recurring.
-When appropriate, violators of the policy will be subject to disciplinary action, up to and including termination of employment or separation from the University.
-Disciplinary action will be in accordance with relevant policies and/or procedures and other requirements set forth in the Staff Handbook, Faculty Handbook, or Student Handbook.
-In addition, the University may recommend steps to address the effects of the conduct on victims and others, including counseling and support resources, academic and housing assistance, change in work situation, leave of absence, training, or other services.
+When a violation of the Policy on Sexual Misconduct, Stalking, and Dating and Domestic Violence is found, the University's response is based on several factors, including the severity of the conduct and any prior policy violations, and aims to prevent problems from recurring and remedy any discriminatory effects on a complainant or others.
+Violations will result in disciplinary actions, which can include, but are not limited to, written warnings, loss of privileges, mandatory training or counseling, probation, suspension, demotion, exclusion, expulsion, and termination of employment, including revocation of tenure.
+Disciplinary action will be in accordance with relevant policies and/or procedures and other requirements set forth in the Staff Handbook, Faculty Handbook, or Student Handbook or others that may be developed over time.
+In addition, the University may take steps to address the effects of the conduct on victims and others, including, but not limited to, counseling and support resources, academic and housing assistance, change in work situations, leaves of absence, and training or other preventative measures.

-- An appeal by an employee or third party should be addressed to:
+- An appeal by a faculty respondent or by a complainant whose complaint concerned a faculty respondent should be addressed to:

 Associate Vice President for Human Resources